-My Husband and I have been working on getting our finances i order for sometime now and it hasn’t been going fast enough so we are kicking it up a notch.
-I really want to start 2015 with less money worries and a little saved up.
-So here are ten ways I’ve found to save you money.
+My husband and I have been working on getting our finances I order for some time now and it hasn’t been going fast enough so we are kicking it up a notch.
+I really want to start the year with fewer money worries and a little saved up.
+So here are ten realistic ways to save money.
 These tips should be easy to put into place and save you money.

 1. Meal planning